top of page

 Frustrated by this, we set out to improve accuracy rates in our own Trust.
 However, we quickly realised we lacked an effective way to measure the impact of any changes we were making.
 This triggered a deeper exploration of the evidence used to guide growth scans, and we were surprised to find how small the patient cohorts often were and how weak the supporting evidence could be.

-This realisation drove us to create an even more comprehensive toolkit, the Antenatal Sonography Toolkit (AST), designed to help teams effectively assess their growth scan accuracy at both a departmental and individual clinician level.
+Given the vast amount of patient data routinely collected, it became clear that there had to be a better, more data-driven solution.
+This inspired Emily to work with a data scientist, creating the Antenatal Sonography Toolkit (AST), designed to help teams effectively assess their growth scan accuracy at both a departmental and individual clinician level.
 The AST can also be used as a tool to assess quality improvement initiatives and pinpoint root causes of inaccuracy.
 Our vision is to use the AST to develop a new, more effective, and clinically useful national benchmark for growth scan accuracy.

 bottom of page